Tyler-lc/p-gis/README.md

 | optimize_network 	| TRUE 	| Exponent Piping 	| The exponent of   the piping cost.
 Set to 1.3 by default. 	| - 	|
 | optimize_network 	| TRUE 	| Cost Factor Street vs. Terrain 	| Determines how   much cheaper it is to lay 1 m of pipe into a terrain than a street.
 Expressed   in decimals: 0.1 means it is 10% cheaper. 	| Decimals 	|
 | optimize_network 	| TRUE 	| Cost Factor Street vs. Overland 	| Determines how   much cheaper it is to place 1 m of the pipe over the ground than putting it   into the street.
 Expressed in decimals: 0.4 means it is 40% cheaper. 	| Decimals 	|

+Also, note that the unit digging and piping costs are calculated in the following format:
+Unit Digging/Piping Costs[EUR/m]  = fixed cost+〖[(diameter)(variable cost)]〗^exponent.
+Therefore, all the inputs named as a fixed cost in table above correspond to the fixed cost in the formula above.
+Similarly, inputs named as a variable cost correspond to the variable cost in the formula above.
+Finally, the inputs named as the exponent correspond to the exponent in the formula above.
+The model calculates the diameter, so it is not user input.
+If a pipe is an overland pipe, the model automatically assigns a digging cost of zero to it.

+The outputs of the GIS Module are
+-	the network solution visualized on Open Street Map,
+-	the network losses,
+-	the investment costs.

+The GIS module also outputs the potential grid area independent of the network solution.
+This potential grid area shows all the possible routes for the pipes on OSM.